-Our Nar Phu Trek offers a great chance to discover off the beaten path, around the largely unexplored valleys of Nar Phu, and then to connect with the more popular trails of the Annapurna Region.
+Our Nar Phu Kang La Pass Trek with Thorong La offers a great chance to discover off the beaten path, around the largely unexplored valleys of Nar Phu, and then to connect with the more popular trails of the Annapurna Region.
 This trek involves crossing through the high passes of Kang La and Thorong La as well as revealing attractive cultural and religious insights at the pilgrimage site of Muktinath.

-The Nar Phu Trek begins as we drive from Kathmandu to Jagat.
+The Nar Phu Kang La Pass Trek with Thorong La begins as we drive from Kathmandu to Jagat.
 We will follow the popular trail of Annapurna Round Trek until we reach Koto, from where we make our way towards less visited villages of Meta, Phu, and Nar.
 After properly acclimatizing in these villages, we head towards the crossing at Kanga La Pass.
 And then to Ngwal and Manag with stunning views of the great Annapurna Himalayan Ranges on the way.
 The Nar Phu trekking trail then connects back to Annapurna Round.
-And we leave behind high altitude Yak grazing fields and picturesque villages.
+And we leave behind high-altitude Yak grazing fields and picturesque villages.
 We will also discover Tibetan-influenced culture and traditions with spectacular views of snow-capped mountains during this trek.
-Then, we cross Thorong La Pass, which leads us to pilgrimage Muktinath, Jomsom, then fly back to Pokhara and finally terminate our trek adventure with a scenic drive towards Kathmandu.
+Then, we cross Thorong La Pass, which leads us to pilgrimage Muktinath, Jomsom, then fly back to Pokhara, and finally terminate our trek adventure with a scenic drive towards Kathmandu.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.